 Past examples of research include:

-I can supervise Masters and PhD dissertations and I am happy to supervise students willing to conduct research on any aspect of the above-mentioned topics and other related themes of osteoarchaeology and palaeopathology of past populations.
+I am currently supervising Undergraduate, Masters and PhD dissertations and I am happy to supervise students willing to conduct research on any aspect of the above-mentioned topics and other related themes of osteoarchaeology and palaeopathology of past populations.
 I am currently incorporating supervision on themes related to palaeoparasitology along with Dr James Hewitson from the Department of Biology.

 • 2017 Society for Post-Medieval Archaeology